Why You’ll Never Get Rich By Just Saving Money

 It’s never wise to put all your eggs into the same basket, or worse, to put all your eggs in a basket under your bed.
 Putting all your funds in a low interest savings account is akin to stashing your money under your mattress.

-If you put RM5,000 in a fixed deposit account with a rate of 3.75%, you will earn RM938 at the of five years.
-However, if you put the same amount in a unit trust with an average rate of 5%, you stand to earn about RM1,381.41 at the end of the same period.
+If you put RM5,000 in a fixed deposit account with a rate of 2.5% p.a., you will earn RM665 at the end of five years.
+However, if you put the same amount in a unit trust with an average rate of 5% p.a., you stand to earn over RM1,400 at the end of the same period.

 Investing allows you to diversify your funds to mitigate risks.
 Investors are always encouraged to spread out their investments among different asset classes such as stock, unit trusts, bonds, industries and even geography.
 Asset allocations should be reviewed periodically as the investors go through different stages of life, and as the time horizon gets shorter.